BjornL1/cycling-gothenburg/README.md

 ## User Experience (UX)

--__Initiation of concept__
+- __Initiation of concept__

-Bicycling has becoming more popular recent years in Gothenburg, in combination with improving bike lanes, evolution of ebikes and a high ambition from local authorities to use enviromentally friendly transportation solutions, a new market oppurtunity has opened up.
-Gothenburg bug cycling trips can offer the increased demand for travel by bike.
+Bicycling has becoming more popular recent years in Gothenburg, in combination with improving bike lanes, evolution of e-bikes and ambitious targets from local authorities to use environmentally friendly transportation solutions, a new market opportunity has been enabled.
+Gothenburg cycling trips can offer the potential increase for bike trips.

--__Key goals for the site__
+- __Key goals for the site__

-- To offer a bike tour through the city bu provding an easy accessibly website.
+- To offer a bike tour through the city by providing an easy accessibly website.
-- To offer a platform for social events and flexibility to adapt for customer/users input by
+- To offer a platform for social events and flexibility to adapt for customer/users input.

 ### User Stories

 - __First time user:__
     I am:
-  - Appreciating the website with a first impression of a well balanced layout for information
+  - Appreciating the website with a first impression of a well-balanced layout for information
-  - Understanding the websites purpose and what services it offer.
+  - Understanding the websites purpose and what services it offers.
-  - Navigating easyliy to acess the main functions.
+  - Navigating easily to access the main functions.

 - __Returning User:__
     I am:
   - Establishing personal contact and should be able to give input to improve the site or service.
   - Exploring further options for bike tours well described in the about section.

 ## Design
 ### Colour Scheme
-The landing page is the primary colour contributor to the website, hence the background is white in order the enhance the dominant colours in the hero image which is representing the long nordic summer sunsets.
+The landing page is the primary colour contributor to the website; hence the background is white in order the enhance the dominant colours in the hero image which is representing the long Nordic summer sunsets.

-One of the main colours used in the hero image (#252621) was re-used for the footer as well, the colour is still clearly marks a distinct difference compared to the contact section above it but still keeping the theme consistent with the landing page.
+One of the main colours used in the hero image (#252621) was re-used for the footer as well, the colour is still clearly making a distinct difference compared to the contact section above it but keeping the theme consistent with the landing page.
 The colour scheme was created with [coolors](https://coolors.co/).

 ![colourscheme](colourscheme.png)

 ### Typography
 The fonts chosen for the project is Babas Neue and Kanit with sans-serif as back up, these fonts are distinct but still with a soft edge matching the landing page content.
 These fonts were imported with google fonts [Google Fonts](https://fonts.google.com/)